Title

 Policy Statement

-Access control takes place within the context of other University Policies and IT Standards (see references below).
-This Policy should be read as supporting rather than superseding provisions in related Policies, Standards, or Procedures.
+Access control sits beside other University Policies and IT Standards (see references below).
+This Policy is supporting rather than taking the place of any related University Policies, Standards, or Procedures.

 Access Rights Management

-Access Controls: IT Access control should be designed to address segregation of duties, protect the data from mishandling, and protect the system from unauthorized alterations.
-Mission Critical systems, and those containing Tier 2 or Tier 3 information (sensitive information) must have appropriate security controls in place.
-Access controls should be appropriate to the sensitivity of the data as outlined in the Information Security Control Standard.
+Access Controls: IT Access controls consider separation of duties (making sure it takes more than one person to do important things).
+Controls protect the data from mishandling and protect the system from unauthorized changes.
+Mission critical systems and Tier 2 or Tier 3 (Sensitive Information) systems must always have correct security controls in place.
+Access controls should be stronger for higher tiers of data.
+The Information Security Control Standard describes that.

-Authorization: Standards or Procedures must be established to require formal and documented authorization of access requests.
-Review of such requests must apply "need to know" principles, classification of the information contained within the affected system, and contractual or legal requirements for access to system and data.
-Granting user access must follow access control Procedures which take into account the full scope of data and system access being granted.
+Authorization: Standards or Procedures must require formal and documented ways that access requests are approved.
+However the approval happens, the review considers: "need to know" principles; classification of the information in the system; and contract or other legal requirements for access to system and data.
+When you give a user access, consider the whole range of data and functions they will have access to.

-Emergency Access: Each University business unit is required to establish processes or Procedures to provide appropriate and necessary emergency access to Mission-Critical systems and applications.
+Emergency Access: Each University business unit must have documented ways to provide needed emergency access to Mission Critical systems and applications.

-Remote Access: Tier 2 or 3 information (sensitive information) that is stored or accessed remotely must maintain at least the same level of protections as information stored and accessed within the University network.
+Remote Access: Tier 2 or 3 information (Sensitive Information) that can be accessed away from the University must have the same protection as information at the University.
 This applies to remote access to University systems, and access to remote third-party systems from any location.

 Physical Access

-Standards must be defined to address requirements for the physical security of University information systems.
-Custodians of those systems shall adhere to such standards.
+Standards must address requirements for the physical security of University information systems.
+Custodians of those systems will follow those standards.

-Physical access to Tier 2 or Tier 3 information (sensitive information) and mission critical computing resources must be controlled.
-Access to areas in which such resources are stored must be authorized by the technical unit or individual responsible for management of the area.
-Only authorized personnel may access secure areas and only when there is a legitimate business need.
+Tier 2 or Tier 3 information (Sensitive Information) and Mission Critical systems must be protected physically.
+Access to areas in which they are stored must be controlled by the technical unit or individual responsible for the area.
+Only authorized people may be in secure areas and only when they have a business reason to be there.

 Access Audit and Review